 - Whisk yogurt and water thoroughly to remove any lumps.
 Yogurt should be at room temperature and water should be lukewarm.

-- For dough, combine all purpose flour, yeast and salt and add water/yogurt mixture.
+- For dough, combine all purpose flour, semolina, yeast, sugar and salt and add water/yogurt mixture.
 Combine it with a spoon and then dump it on a clean kitchen counter and start kneading it.
 If it’s too dry, add a little more water, don’t add too much.
 Once it gets all together, add the oil and knead for 10 minutes to make a silky smooth dough.

 - Rub a little oil on top and leave the dough covered till it doubles in size, in about 2 hours.